+The District appraised some income producing properties during the period covered by this report.
 Income producing properties are properties like apartments, office buildings, rented single-family residences, rented or leased retail stores or spaces, shopping malls and other rented properties.

-Value estimates or appraisals of income producing properties may be made based on data collected relevant to the property itself.
-When this data is available on a similar property that has recently sold in an arms-length transaction, then the resulting estimate can be a very good indicator.
-A simple formula including gross income, less expenses, divided by a capitalization rate may produce a reasonable estimate of the value of a property.
+Value estimates or appraisals of income producing properties may have been made based on data collected relevant to the property itself if it was available.
+A simple formula including gross income, less expenses, divided by a capitalization rate produced a reasonable estimate of the value of these properties.

 A capitalization rate may be simply defined as a reasonable rate of return on a like investment.
-The income approach to value may not always be the best method of appraisal for a given property, but it should be taken into consideration when the information is available because it is a strong indicator of value for investment property.
+The income approach to value may not always be the best method of appraisal for a given property, but it was taken into consideration when the information was available because it is a strong indicator of value for investment property.